ImperialCardioGenetics/G2P-Cardiac-Panel/README.md

 ## How to use
-The Cardiac G2P Gene Panel can be downloaded in a csv file format [here](Cardiac_G2P.csv) This dataset is also available through the official G2P website <https://www.ebi.ac.uk/gene2phenotype> and programmatically through the G2P API <https://wwwdev.ebi.ac.uk/gene2phenotype/api/>
+The Cardiac G2P Gene Panel can be downloaded in a csv file format [here](Cardiac_G2P.csv) This dataset is also available through the official G2P website <https://www.ebi.ac.uk/gene2phenotype>.

 ## Terminology
 Inheritance, allelic requirement, and disease-associated variant consequences (as a proxy for disease mechanism), are described using previously agreed standardised terms developed by the GenCC.